-Area of Study 1: Dance perspectives Area of Study 2: Choreography, performance Area of Study 3: Dance technique and performance
+- Area of Study 1: Dance Perspectives - Area of Study 2: Choreography and Performance - Area of Study 3: Dance Technique and Performance

-Students are to discuss their suitability for this subject with the current VCE Arts subject teacher.
-Enrolled VCE Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
+Students are to discuss their suitability for this subject with the current VCE Performing Arts subject teacher.
+Enrolled VCE Performing Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
 Participation in evening assessment performances and/or afterschool studio enrichment activities may be required.

-- Structured questions
+- Structured Analysis Questions

-- Performance
+- Solo and Group Performances

 - End-of-semester examination